No. 1 in supporting Indigenous entrepreneurs.

-Inspire, educate and support Indigenous Entrepreneurs to achieve their dreams and create a better world for all who live in it.
+Inspire, educate and support Indigenous youth and budding entrepreneurs to achieve their dreams and create a better world for all who live in it.

 Our core values are the principles that guide our internal conduct as well as our relationship with clients, business partners and the communities that we serve.

 We set challenging targets; we are results-focused and action-oriented.
 We are committed to achieving the best outcomes for our clients, and meeting our own high standards of organisational performance and ethical behaviour.

 Barayamal acknowledges the Traditional Owners of country throughout Australia.
 We acknowledge and honour the fundamental value and dignity of all individuals.
 We pledge ourselves to creating and maintaining an environment that respects diverse traditions, heritages, and experiences.